Your health and safety are the number one priority.

 Living on Campus

 We will only offer single rooms for 2020-2021, so you will not be able to share a room with your confirmed roommate.
 However, we know how much you were all looking forward to living with your roommates, so we will place confirmed roommate pairs next door to each other.
 We will also be taking building preferences submitted on your housing application into consideration.
 At this time we are not sure which buildings will be open, but we will do our best to put students into buildings they have requested.
 Furthermore, our professional cleaning staff is sanitizing bathrooms and common areas daily.
-We have been doing this throughout spring quarter and we have not had anyone sick on campus!

 We are developing a flexible quarter-by-quarter housing option so that students and families can make choices that are right for them and their budget.
 EWU provides favorable and flexible terms that few, if any, local or regional apartment complexes can or will match.